jaseknighter/krill/README.md

 the idea for the script and its name came from @mattallison and is inspired by [Todd Barton's Krell patch](https://vimeo.com/48382205). originally, i was thinking of making something like a krell acid patch, using @infinitedigits [acid test engine](https://llllllll.co/t/acid-test/52201), but eventually i replaced the acid engine with @okyeron's MIRings UGen.

 this script's use of a chaotic Lorenz system algorithm differentiates it from the classic Krell patch. in theory at least, using chaos instead of randomness produces patterns that reside in a space between the random and the predictable.

+## krill studies for beginner scripters
+i have created a [study](krill_study1.lua) to accomany the krill script. the study includes notes and and simple code that can be run in maiden's matron REPL. it relates to a problem (one of many) i had to solve while putting this script together. i hope it is informative and useful for folks interested in learning more about coding on the norns platform.

 ## credits